 What did you learn from these Marie Kondo quotes?

-One of the things that many people seem to enjoy about Marie Kondo’s technique is that it’s not just about cleaning and organizing.
+One thing that many people seem to enjoy about Marie Kondo’s technique is that it’s not just about cleaning and organizing.

-If you follow her teachings, you end up with a space that is full of only the things that you enjoy, want to have, and that makes you happy.
+If you follow her teachings, you end up with a space full of only the things you enjoy, want to have and that makes you happy.

 What’s your biggest takeaway from these Marie Kondo quotes and sayings?
-Do you have any other favorite quotes to add?
-Let us know in the comment section below.